drainpip/shaneis.me-v2/content/blog/what-dad-does-now/index.md

 ### This is the game

 Working with a group of humans toward a common goal is going to involve politics, no matter how many times we try to deny it.
 Those that are good at this will excel at management and leadership.
-This isn't something that people like to hear, politics is a dirty word, but if you run away from it then you and those that you lead be left behind.
+This isn't something that people like to hear, politics is a dirty word because of professional politicians, but if you run away from it then you and who you lead be left behind.
 You've got to play the game.
+This isn't a bad thing, this is how you navigate the waters of leadership.

 I don't care what hoops I have to jump through to keep my people fulfilled with their career.
 I'm going to bend to all the seemingly arbitrary processes and jump over all the hurdles placed for what feels like the sole purpose of making it hard.
 I'm going to win over the hearts and minds of decision makers in leadership and HR by playing their game well.
 From time to time I'll pick a battle to stand my ground when I think it would help, removing any hurdles for those coming behind me raises all boats.
 I do all these things because I realize this game is the only path to success for my team, if I want them to get what they need out of their jobs.

+If you're not willing or able to stand with your team to play the game, and make the sacrifices necessary to take the responsibility you have deadly serious, the damage you might cause will negatively affect many people.
+Sometimes in career or life altering ways.

 Hearing all of this, especially if you're six years old, management might seem like a shit job.
 It's not easy to be good at, but the reward for seeing people on my team grow by leaps and bounds far exceeds any discomfort I have along the way.
 I can help change people's lives in not-so-insignificant ways for the better if I take a great deal of care with that responsibility.
 That alone makes it all worth it.

-If you're not willing or able to stand with your team to play the game, and make the sacrifices necessary to take the responsibility you have deadly serious, the damage you might cause will negatively affect many people.
-Sometimes in career or life altering ways.
+---

+Edits:

+2021/09/1 - Rearranged the ending thanks to some feedback (TY KR); added a note about jumping into politics isn't a bad thing, but a necessary one; more context on 1:1s